Premium starting ₹395

 Answer in yes or no. You need to provide a supporting answer if the visa has been cancelled.

-An applicant has to name the type of visa used on a previous US visit.
+An applicant must name the visa type used on a previous US visit.

-Here you need to mention the duration of the previous US trip.
+Here, you need to mention the duration of your previous US trip.

-You have to mention when you last went to the US.
-Also, mention the year and the date.
+You must mention when you last visited the US, along with the year and date.

 If you plan to do so, answer yes.